flatlayer/flatlayer-js-sdk/docs/advanced-selection.md

   .catch(error => console.error('Error:', error));
 ```

 This will retrieve only the title, author, and publication date for each post.
+For more information on retrieving entries, see the [Entry Retrieval Guide](./entry-retrieval.md).

 ## Field Selection Techniques